The Soquel Demonstration State Forest (SDSF) flow trail project is a vast undertaking and will require a large, dedicated work force to complete.

 This trail will be the first in SDSF built entirely with modern, sustainable trail construction techniques rather than a patchwork of re-purposed logging cuts interspersed with short segments of true hand-built singletrack.

 Led by trail construction manager Drew Perkins and over 40 volunteer crew leaders trained by MBoSC, volunteer workforces will be organized to construct the trail.
-Learn more about volunteer opportunities.
+Learn more about our Volunteer Trail Work Day events.

 The trail’s design will allow for a wide range of skill levels, providing more opportunities for riders of all abilities to enjoy mountain biking at SDSF.
 The rollers, tabletops and built features will be designed in a progressive manner, rollable by novices (or with ride-around options) but taking on a different characteristic when ridden with speed and style by intermediate to advanced riders.